 While most of us are familiar with the commonly encountered subterranean termite and its damage, we are less knowledgeable on the non-subterranean termites that populate many of our service areas.
 Termites other than subterranean termites are divided into two groups: drywood and dampwood termites.

-It is important to be able to distinguish subterranean, drywood and dampwood termites groups from each other, because each are typically found in very different locations and require different treatment methods.
+It is important to be able to distinguish subterranean, drywood and dampwood termites groups from each other, because each type of termite is found in very different locations and require different treatment methods.
 In general, subterranean termites are usually located below ground level, and require contact with the soil.
 When traveling to food sources above ground, subterranean termites construct tunnels of mud tubes in order to conserve moisture.

 Drywood termites will seek out sound or non-decayed wood in which to live.
 Unlike subterranean termites, they don’t require a connection with the soil or above ground moisture.
 All of the moisture they need is obtained from the wood they consume or through metabolism.
 Because of this, drywood termites are known to not only infest structural timbers and woodwork of buildings, but also furniture, wood flooring, and wooden articles of many other kinds.